amalluu/fakenews_detection_model/README.md

 ##  Project Overview
 A deep learning solution to combat misinformation by classifying news articles as **Real** or **Fake** using advanced Natural Language Processing and Bidirectional LSTM neural networks.

+## Trained Model

+The trained model can be downloaded from [this Google Drive folder](https://drive.google.com/drive/folders/1RZs_mJD-qQvaRKQswSIMRpaIVqoEddJM).
+Save the file `fake_news_model.h5` in the project folder before running the code.

 ## 🎯 Key Results
 - **Model Accuracy: 99.8%** on test data
 - Successfully processed **44,919 news articles**